thruthesky/fireflutter/README.md

 Note that, even if the searchable field is set to blank, the `userSync` function will be called.
 The function may not do anything but costs.
 As you may know it costs $0.4 USD per each 2 million time call with the free tier of 2 million call every month.
 We are in the way of finding a way for not wasting any single dime.

 It is recommended to cache in the memory with the documents under `/user_search_data` collection in the client end to prevent the extra pulling from Firestore.
 If you wish, you can use `/users` in realtime database to observe or to display since it costs less than firestore.

+## User Sync Backfill

+To re-sync existing user documents when you install/update/re-configure the easy-extension, set the backfill option to 'yes'.
+If the option is set to 'yes', it will delete all the synced data and re-sync.